Kirk Callwood

-Kirk Callwood (born November 1973) was Commissioner of the Virgin Islands Department of Finance from March 2019 to October 2020.
+Kirk Callwood (born November 15, 1973) was the Commissioner of the Virgin Islands Department of Finance from June 2019 to October 2020.
+He currently serves as the Associate Managing Director for the Virgin Islands Economic Development Authority.

 Callwood was appointed Commissioner of Finance by Virgin Islands Governor Albert Bryan Jr., with the advice and consent of the Virgin Islands Senate.
 He resigned in October 2020, after he granted unauthorized stipends to some of his staff, out of his department's budget.